mostafachegeni/Blockchain-Analytics/doc/1_heuristicbsed_Clustering_script.md

 # Create and Fill "Parents_Merged Arrays"

-This script combines multiple `parents` arrays generated from various heuristics into a unified `parents_merged` array.
+This cell combines multiple `parents` arrays generated from various heuristics into a unified `parents_merged` array.
 Depending on the requirements, the user can merge arrays from **Heuristic 1**, **Heuristic 2**, or both.

 #### Process